WICG/attribution-reporting-api/EVENT.md

 makes it very difficult to adopt the API if all reporting origins had to share a budget.

-Strawman rate limit: 100 reports per {source site, destination, reporting origin, 30 days}
+Strawman rate limit: 100 attributions per {source site, destination, reporting origin, 30 days}

 ### Less trigger-side data